David Morris (Australian politician)

 David Charles Morris (born 30 December 1955) is a former member of the Victorian Legislative Assembly representing the electorate of Mornington for the Liberal Party from 2006 until 2022.

-Early life
+Early life and education

 Morris was born in East Melbourne, Victoria and lived variously in Melbourne and Geelong, attending Geelong College and Caulfield Grammar.

 He was a retail executive from 1975 to 1980, after which he became a small business proprietor, a career that lasted until his election to the Legislative Assembly in 2006.

 Politics and Parliament

 Morris joined the Liberal Party in 1975 and was elected to Mornington Shire Council, in 1987, serving until 1994 (including a period as President, 1992 to 1993).